Mexborough railway station

 In 2011 Mexborough won the category 'Station of the Year (Small)' at the National Rail Awards.

 Facilities

 The station's booking office is staffed each day on a part-time basis (06:00-19:00 Monday to Saturday, 08:00-15:00 Sundays).
-Outside these times, tickets must be bought on the train or in advance or at the two ticket machines, one on each platform & card payment only.
+Outside these times, tickets must be bought on the train or in advance or at the two ticket machines, one on each platform and card payment only.
 There are waiting rooms and customer help points on both platforms.
 Digital display screens, timetable posters and automated train announcements offer train running information and there is step-free access to both platforms.